Types of Radical Prostatectomy

 You will be admitted to the hospital on the day of your surgery.
 However, you may begin a bowel prep at home on the day before your surgery to cleanse the bowel.
-Bowel prep may consist of a clear liquid diet, medication to promote bowel movements and/or an enema.
+Bowel prep may consist of a clear liquid diet, medication to promote bowel movements or an enema, or some combination of these.
 This is routine preparation before many types of major abdominal surgery.

 There are various types of anesthesia.
 Spinal or epidural anesthesia are techniques whereby medication is instilled into the space around the spinal cord.

 The techniques may be combined.
-Although anesthesiologists advocate the use of either epidural or spinal anesthesia in addition to a general anesthetic to decrease blood loss during the operation and improve pain management after the operation, others have advocated the use of general anesthesia with the use of ketrolac, an anti-inflammatory medication, after surgery.
+Some anesthesiologists advocate the use of either epidural or spinal anesthesia in addition to a general anesthetic to decrease blood loss during the operation and improve pain management after the operation; others have advocated the use of general anesthesia, with the use of ketorolac, an anti-inflammatory medication, after surgery.